 Unless you’ve been living under a rock, you’ve probably heard about the AI talk spreading on the internet like wildfire.
 If you’re wondering whether AI is useful for producing SEO content, here’s what you need to keep in mind.

 AI tools like ChatGPT are great when it comes to brainstorming keywords and content ideas.
-If you’re looking for general information that isn’t time-sensitive, AI can give you some great inputs for your content calendar.
+If you’re looking for general information that isn’t time-sensitive, AI can give you some great input for your content calendar.

-If you want to build credibility and make sure your SEO stays healthy, it’s better to post articles on your website written (or rewritten) by a human being.
+If you want to build credibility and make sure your SEO stays healthy, it’s better to post articles on your coaching website written (or rewritten) by a human being.

 3. Create internal links